Rubin-unige/ros_tutorial/README.md

 # Research Track First Assignment

-This is the assignment work for the **Research Track** class,
+This is the assignment work for the **Research Track** course,
-done by
+done by:
 **Rubin Khadka Chhetri**
+**6558048**

 ## Introduction

-This repository contains the code for controlling turtles in the ROS `turtlesim` simulator, as part of the **First Assignment** in the Research Track class.
-The program allows the user to control two turtles (`turtle1` and `turtle2`) by setting their linear and angular velocities through a simple text interface.
-The turtles will move for a specified duration (1 second) before stopping, and the user can enter new commands to control the turtles again.
+This repository contains the code for the First Assignment of the Research Track I course, designed to provide hands-on experience with ROS (Robot Operating System) using the turtlesim simulator.
+The assignment is structured around creating a ROS package named assignment1_rt, which includes two nodes with distinct functionalities: a User Interface (UI) node and a Distance Monitoring node.

+1. **Node 1: User Interface (UI)**
+The UI node allows users to control one of the two turtles in the simulation (turtle1 or turtle2).
+This node:

+Spawns a new turtle, named turtle2, in the simulation environment.
+Provides a simple text-based interface to accept user commands.
+Users can select which turtle they want to control (turtle1 or turtle2) and specify the turtle's linear and angular velocities.
+Sends movement commands to the selected turtle for a duration of 1 second, after which the turtle stops.
+The user can then input a new command to control the turtle again.

+2. **Node 2: Distance Monitoring**
+The Distance node is responsible for monitoring the position of the turtles relative to each other and to the environment boundaries.
+This node:

+Continuously checks the distance between turtle1 and turtle2 and publishes this distance to a dedicated topic using std_msgs/Float32.
+Ensures safety by stopping a moving turtle if the turtles come too close to each other or if a turtle gets too close to the boundary limits (e.g., if x or y coordinates are greater than 10.0 or less than 1.0).

 ## Repository Structure